k31337/htb-cli/README.md

 htb machine 912
 htb machine Nimbus
 htb challenges
+htb challenge 59
 htb profile
 ```

 ## Troubleshooting

-- **`'htb' is not recognized as an internal or external command`**: your virtual environment isn't active.
-Activate it as shown above.
+- **`'htb' is not recognized as an internal or external command`**: if you installed with pipx, make sure you ran `pipx ensurepath` and reopened your terminal, and that you've run `pipx install -e .` from the repo folder.
+If you used the venv option, activate it as shown above.
 - **`HTB token not found`**: run `htb login`, or set the `HTB_TOKEN` environment variable in your current terminal session.
 - **`Invalid or expired token`**: generate a new token from Settings > App Tokens, then run `htb login` again (or update `HTB_TOKEN`).